laravel/docs/queries.md

                     })
                     ->get();

-The `when` method only executes the given closure when the first parameter is `true`.
-If the first parameter is `false`, the closure will not be executed.
+The `when` method only executes the given closure when the first argument is `true`.
+If the first argument is `false`, the closure will not be executed.
+So, in the example above, the closure given to the `when` method will only be invoked if the `role` field is present on the incoming request and evaluates to `true`.

-You may pass another closure as the third parameter to the `when` method.
-This closure will execute if the first parameter evaluates as `false`.
-To illustrate how this feature may be used, we will use it to configure the default sorting of a query:
+You may pass another closure as the third argument to the `when` method.
+This closure will only execute if the first argument evaluates as `false`.
+To illustrate how this feature may be used, we will use it to configure the default ordering of a query:

-    $sortBy = null;
+    $sortByVotes = $request->input('sort_by_votes');

     $users = DB::table('users')
-                    ->when($sortBy, function ($query, $sortBy) {
+                    ->when($sortByVotes, function ($query, $sortByVotes) {
-                        return $query->orderBy($sortBy);
+                        return $query->orderBy('votes');
                     }, function ($query) {
                         return $query->orderBy('name');
                     })